 This tarragon-cranberry chicken I made and shared recently keeps on giving.
 I usually don’t do much meal prep, but it’s fun to re-cyle and up-cycle and reinvent a new meal every day based on the same core ingredient.
 Also, making nori rolls has been one of my first experiments when I started the Plant Paradox Program, I guess because I wanted to check if I can still have sushi rolls – or at least something close to the experience of having sushi.
+This is my chicken salad nori rolls made with organic Miracle rice.

-A chicken salad that keeps on giving and the power of chopsticks
+Nori Rolls – A chicken salad that keeps on giving and the power of chopsticks

 I love rolls and I love eating with chopsticks, I also love pickled ginger and wasabi, and what better way to have all these together than a mock up sushi dish.
 I’ve made nori rolls before, but only with cauliflower rice, which sometimes gets to get a little to soggy.
 This time I decided to give shirataki rice a chance, and it works perfectly fine, better than the cauliflower.
 So you can really play with the fillings, or use whatever you have around – in the past I used crab meat, shrimps, green mango, avocado, now I used the chicken salad I had prepared on Sunday.
 The basics you need for sushi rolls are toasted nori, a protein filling of your choice if you are not vegan or vegetarian, a dressing / sauce like mayonnaise (this chicken salad was made with mayonnaise so that was perfect), avocado, some green leaves, rice.
 It can actually work without rice, but you need to fill in more stuff to get a full, round roll.
 Options for rice: cauliflower rice, shirataki rice, or even indian basmati rice if you are in Phase 3.
 Rolling takes a little bit of practice and it’s advisable you do it with a bamboo mat, but I’ve tried before with parchment paper and it worked.
 To cut them, make sure you have a super sharp knife.